What is the Difference in Vanilla Bean Tastes?

 Indonesian (Planifolia family)

-Quickly becoming a customer-favorite vanilla bean, Tahitian beans are known for their subtle floral aromas with fruity undertones.
-These vanilla beans are often grown in Tahiti, Indonesia or other bean-growing regions around the world, similar to Planifolia.
+Quickly becoming a customer-favorite vanilla bean, Tahiti beans are known for their subtle floral aromas with fruity undertones.
+These vanilla beans are often grown in Tahiti, Indonesia, PNG, Ecuador or other bean-growing regions around the world, similar to Planifolia.
 It's a light, crisp and uniquely-sweet vanilla that is great for fruit-based desserts, creams and pastries.

 Ugandan (Planifolia family)